OpenDMA/opendma-spec/OpenDMA-Spec.md

   (versioning) and manage the access to it (checkin and checkout).

 - ContentElement
   A *ContentElement* represents one atomic content element the Documents are made of.
-This abstract (non instantiable) base class defines the type of content and the position of this element in the sequence of all content elements.
+This base class defines the type of content and the position of this element in the sequence of all content elements.

 - DataContentElement